-First Preference: to qualified full-time bargaining unit employees, without an existing summer appointment to teach a class or equivalent assignment, in the following categories: tenured employees, tenure earning employees, employees with multi-year appointments, and instructors who have taught at the University for at least three consecutive years;
+First Preference: to qualified full-time bargaining unit employees in the department/school, without an existing summer appointment to teach a class or equivalent assignment, in the following categories: tenured employees, tenure earning employees, employees with multi-year appointments, and instructors who have taught at the University for at least three consecutive years;

-Second Preference: to other bargaining unit employees, without an existing summer appointment to teach a class or equivalent assignment, who are qualified.
+Second Preference: to other bargaining unit employees in the department/school, without an existing summer appointment to teach a class or equivalent assignment, who are qualified.

-If all bargaining unit employees qualified to teach a class have already been offered two classes to teach or an equivalent assignment, the University may offer the supplemental summer appointment to anyone who is qualified (e.g., adjuncts).
+If all bargaining unit employees, including faculty in the Honors College, qualified to teach a class have already been offered two classes to teach or an equivalent assignment, the University may offer the supplemental summer appointment to anyone who is qualified (e.g., adjuncts).

 - (3) Assignments for supplemental summer appointments shall be made in accordance with Florida Statutes (the "twelve hour law").
-Assignments for those receiving a summer appointment will be provided according to Article 9.5, and the workload (i.e., number of credits or classes) assigned will be determined at the College's discretion. - (4) Compensation.
-An employee who has received a summer appointment to teach a course in accordance with Article 8.4(b) shall be compensated according to the scale below.
-The following reflects compensation for a summer course or equivalent assignment that would carry a 0.25 FTE instructional assignment value when teaching the same course, or a course similar in length and content during a semester in the regular academic year, and shall be prorated accordingly.
-Percentages are based on the regular 9-month base salary. - a.
-First assigned course: 12.5%. - b.
-Second assigned course: At the minimum rate set in Appendix H, but not to exceed 12.5%. - c.
-Each additional assigned course: At a rate set by the dean of each college, not to exceed the rate paid for the second course. - (c) FAUS Appointments.
+Assignments for those receiving a summer appointment will be provided according to Article 9.5, and the workload (i.e., number of credits or classes) assigned will be determined at the College's discretion. - (4) ompensation.
+An employee who has received a summer appointment to teach a course in accordance with Article 8.4(b) shall be compensated according to the scale below, pro-rated for the credit hours of the course. - a.
+First assigned course: 12.5% for a 3-credit courseof regular 9month base salary as of the prior March 1. - b.
+Second assigned course: At the minimum rate set in Appendix H, so long as the rate does not exceed 12.5% for a 3-credit course of regular 9-month base salary as of the prior March 1. - c.
+Each additional assigned course: At a rate set by the dean of each college, not to exceed the rate paid for the second course.

+(c) FAUS Appointments.